Krasy8/notion-reminders/README.md

 notion-reminder
 ```

-Click the notification to open your Notion database.
+Right-click the notification to open your Notion database, or left-click to dismiss it.

 ### Completing Reminders